 — Chris Smalling (@ChrisSmalling) December 5, 2019

 This headline follows hot on the heels of a series of racist incidents in Italian football where numerous black players have been targeted including Lukaku, AC Milan midfielder Franck Kessié, Fiorentina left-back Dalbert Henrique and Brescia striker Mario Balotelli.
-These episodes unfortunately are not unique to Serie A games.
-During a youth level match between Aurora Desio Calcio and Sovicese, one of the kids was subjected to racist abuse by one of the parents of the opposite team.
+These episodes, unfortunately, are not unique to Serie A games but are happening more frequently also at youth level.

-In this context, the ‘Black Friday’ headline has been seen as the height of ignorance, but it actually reveals that institutional racism is still a problem in the Italian media and that Zazzaroni himself has outdated views on a whole range of social issues.
+The ‘Black Friday’ headline has been seen as the height of ignorance, but it actually reveals that institutional racism is still a problem in the Italian media and that Zazzaroni has outdated views on a whole range of social issues.

-When I read the headline I was not surprised at all, because Zazzaroni has never been the most open-minded of journalists.
+When I read the headline I was not surprised – Zazzaroni has never been the most open-minded of journalists.
 This latest episode follows his recent participation in a football conference by CasaPound.

-CasaPound is the closest thing to a neo-fascist political party that exists in Italy.
-In his defence, Zazzaroni said that he was only going to talk about football and his participation was not to be seen as an endorsement to CasaPound or its racist policies.
+CasaPound is the closest thing to a neo-fascist political party in Italy.
+Defending himself, Zazzaroni said he was only going to talk about football and his participation was not an endorsement to CasaPound’s ideals.
 But viewed in the context of ‘Black Friday’, it’s difficult not to conclude that he has a problem with ‘race’.

 Zazzaroni’s views are not unusual in Italy.
-A recent survey by the poll agency SWG shows that 10 percent of the people questioned find racist episodes always justifiable while 45 percent find racist incidents acceptable depending on the situation.
-For the first time in 10 years, the majority of the people questioned in the survey find racism acceptable with only the 45 percent of the people finding racist acts always unacceptable.
+A recent survey by SWG shows that 10 per cent of the people questioned find racist episodes always justifiable while 45 per cent find racist incidents acceptable depending on the situation.
+Only 45 per cent of the people questioned find racism always unacceptable.

-He also holds antiquated views on the other social issues too.
-Last year, during the television show ‘Dancing with the stars’ where Zazzaroni has been a judge for over 10 years, he refused to vote the only same-sex couple in the competition because he said that it was “aesthetically unpleasant” to see two men dancing with each other.
+He also holds antiquated views on other social issues too.
+Last year, during a dancing television show where Zazzaroni has been a judge for over 10 years, he refused to vote the only same-sex couple in the competition saying it was “aesthetically unpleasant” to see two men dancing together.

 “Can anyone explain to me the racism in the title?
-Do you have any idea of how many similar titles I have published in the past 40 years?
-Why should I explain myself to the people on the internet?” he told a radio show.
+Do you have any idea of how many similar titles I have published in the past 40 years? ” he told a radio show.

 Convocato il direttore @CorSport Ivan #Zazzaroni che risponde alle critiche sul titolo di oggi "Black Friday": "Qualcuno mi spiega il significato razzista di questo titolo?
 Sai quanti ne ho fatti di titoli così in 40 anni?
 Perchè devo spiegare questa cosa al web?"